-Welcome to the Lockheed 10 and 12 survivors page.
-This list was created to show pictures of surviving 10s and 12s and to give a brief history of each aircraft.
+Welcome to the Lockheed 10 Electra and 12 Electra Junior survivors page.
+This list was created to show pictures of surviving 10s, of which 149 were built, and 12s, of which 130 were built.
+A brief history of each aircraft is featured with the photos below.
 If you can provide more information and pictures please email us.

-Special thanks to Gilles Auliard, Andrew Boehly, Roger Cain, Steven Dickey, James Kightly, William Larkins, Graham Orphan, Joe Shepherd, Les Whittlesey and the photographers noted below.
+Special thanks to Gilles Auliard, Andrew Boehly, Roger Cain, Steven Dickey, James Kightly, William Larkins, Cayla McLeod, Graham Orphan, Joe Shepherd, Les Whittlesey and the photographers noted below.

 S/N 1011, N4963C - Originally delivered to Northwest Airlines as NC14260.
 USAAF 42-56638 1942-1944.
 On display Pima Air Museum, Tucson, Arizona.